Academic Requirements

 All Ph.D. students must have an Advisory Committee.
 This committee must be formed before the plan of study is filed.
 The major Professor normally serves as chair of the Advisory Committee.
 The Advisory Committee will consist of minimum of four faculty members (including the advisor).
 At least two members of the committee must be from the BSE Department, and at least one must be from outside the BSE Department.

 Each Ph.D student’s plan of study must be submitted prior to completion of the third semester.
-The plan of study should include a listing of all courses, giving name and credit hours, using the appropriate form, depending on type of Ph.D. program.
-The student should submit a copy of the program of study, signed by all Advisory Committee members, and a brief, one page, research prospectus (PDF) to the Graduate Program Coordinator.
+The plan of study should include a listing of all courses, giving name and credit hours, using the appropriate form, depending on the type of Ph.D. program.
+The student should submit a copy of the program of study, signed by all Advisory Committee members, and a brief, one-page, research prospectus (PDF) to the Graduate Program Coordinator.
 Upon approval by the Graduate Program Directot and the Department Head, the Graduate Program Coordinator will electronically submit the program of study to the Graduate School.

 Doctoral degree programs must include, in addition to the Graduate School requirements:

-• A minimum of 9 credit hours of Biological Systems Engineering approved for graduate credit;
+- A minimum of 9 credit hours of Biological Systems Engineering approved for graduate credit;

-• A minimum 36 credit hours of coursework (these totals may include acceptable graduate courses from master’s degree programs or other graduate studies, completed either at Virginia Tech or other universities up to a maximum of 50%); and
+- A minimum 30 credit hours of coursework (these totals may include acceptable graduate courses from master’s degree programs or other graduate studies, completed either at Virginia Tech or other universities up to a maximum of 50%); and

-• A minimum of 90 total credit hours (which includes the 36 course credits plus an appropriate amount of BSE-7994 Research and Dissertation credits for a total of 90).
+- A minimum of 90 total credit hours (which includes the 30 course credits plus an appropriate amount of BSE-7994 Research and Dissertation credits for a total of 90).

 Doctoral students must satisfactorily complete both written and oral preliminary examinations.
 The preliminary examination should be taken no later than 18 months from the date of initiation of the Ph.D. program, in order to continue graduate assistantship support without interruption.
 The planned date (semester and year) for the examinations must be submitted with the program of study.